villares/py.processing-play/java_to_python.md

 The simplest case is a `for` based on a counter, such as `for (int i=0; i<limit; i++) { …` which translates into `for i in range(limit): …` and the so-called *for each* loop, shown in the chart, is also very straightforward.

-But if you have a Java `for` loop with a *float* step, as the `range()` based `for` construct in Python works only with integers, you might want to convert it to a `while` loop like in the example below.
+But if you have a Java `for` loop with a *float* step, as the `range()` based `for` construct in Python works only with integers, you might want to define a 'special' non-int range generator, or convert it to a `while` loop like in the example below.

 **Java**